chan2may/Automated-framework-for-secure-software-development-using-ethical-hacking/README.md

 ### Automation

 * We have automated docker containers and pen testing attacks using python.
-* We will be automatically sending the report via email.
+* We will be automatically send the report via email.

 ## Test fuzzer locally on your host: